Hritikpatel/InsecureTrust_Bank/README.md

 5. Insecure API
     - Insecure API refers to an application programming interface that lacks proper security measures, making it susceptible to various threats such as data breaches, unauthorized access, and manipulation, highlighting the need for robust security practices to protect sensitive data and ensure the integrity of communication.
     - CVE code: ```CVE-2023-40729```
-    - In ITB, all data in [Dashboard Page] is coming thorugh insecure API.
+    - In ITB, all data in [Dashboard Page] is coming through insecure API.
     - [Vulnerable Code](https://github.com/Hritikpatel/InsecureTrust_Bank/blob/0e5444c85ec418258562639c3383b31077374692/assets/php_process/api.php#L37), Here we are forwarding SQL response to client with out encrypting...

 ## Vulnerability mentioned above are resolved in [STB]